Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 Tulane Stats and Trends

-- Tulane has two wins against the spread in seven games this year.

-- The Green Wave covered the spread in their only game when underdogs by 24.5 points or more.
+- The Green Wave have been underdogs by 25 points or more once this year and covered the spread.

-- Tulane's games this year have gone over the total in six out of seven opportunities (85.7%).
+- Tulane's games this season have gone over the point total in 85.7% of its opportunities (six times in seven games with a set point total).

-- In games that Tulane piles up over 296.4 yards, the team is 2-5 against the spread and 1-6 overall.
+- Tulane is 2-5 against the spread and 1-6 overall when the team piles up more than 296.4 yards.

-- This season the Green Wave have 16 turnovers, three fewer than the Bearcats have takeaways (19).
+- The Green Wave have turned the ball over 16 times, three fewer times than the Bearcats have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.